siderolabs/talos/website/content/v1.10/talos-guides/configuration/disk-encryption.md

 > Note: `nodeID` encryption is not designed to protect against attacks where physical access to the machine, including the drive, is available.
 > It uses the hardware characteristics of the machine in order to decrypt the data, so drives that have been removed, or recycled from a cloud environment or attached to a different virtual machine, will maintain their protection and encryption.
+>
+> Note: When using KMS encryption for `STATE` partition the network configuration can't be provided via the machine configuration, as KMS requires network connectivity before `STATE` partition is unlocked.

 ## Configuration